AdobeDocs/experience-manager-core-components.en/help/using/separator.md

 # Separator Component{#separator-component}

-The Core Component Separator Component creates a break between components on a page.
+The Core Component Separator Component displays a horizontal rule for separating content.

 ## Usage {#usage}

-The Separator Component allows the content author to easily create a separator or break between content to better organize information on a page.
+The Separator Component allows the content author to easily create a horizontal rule as a break between content to better organize information on a page.

 ## Version and Compatibility {#version-and-compatibility}